stefanofa/awesome/TOPICS.md

 *   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.

-*   [mehdibha/dotUI](https://github.com/mehdibha/dotUI) - ✨ Build user interfaces with a unique style.
+*   [mehdibha/dotUI](https://github.com/mehdibha/dotUI) - Build your component library with a unique look.

 *   [vercel/next.js](https://github.com/vercel/next.js) - The React Framework